gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Welcome to Part Four of the tutorial!
 Halfway through!
 Hope things are starting to feel pretty comfortable 😀

-But don't feel too comfortable 😉.
-In this tutorial, we're going to travel into some new territory which will requires some brain stretching to fully understand.
-But don't worry, it'll be worth it.
+But get too comfortable 😉.
+In this tutorial, we're headed to new territory which will require some brain stretching to fully understand.
 In the next two parts of the tutorial, we'll be diving into the Gatsby data layer!
+A powerful feature of Gatsby that lets you easily build sites from markdown, Wordpress, headless CMSs, and other data sources of all flavors.

 ## Recap of first half of the tutorial

 So far we've been learning how to use React.js components to build websites.
-That we can easily create our own components to act as custom building blocks for building sites.
+How we can create our own components to act as custom building blocks for building sites.

 We've also explored styling components using CSS-in-JS which lets us encapsulate CSS within our components.